section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the server itself.

 ### NGINX
 We will be using NGINX which would be serving the purpose of a Reverse Proxy.
-NGINX, is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+NGINX, is a web server that can be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 ### Example
 ![image](./reverse_proxy_working.png)

-This is an example of an architecture, where the there two apps running in the background, but the clients have no idea about them.
-The clients know only about NGINX which acts as a reverse proxy and sends the request to the appropriate application.
+This is an example of an architecture, where two apps are running in the background, but clients have no idea about them.
+Clients only know about NGINX which acts as a reverse proxy that sends the request to the appropriate application.

-Now that you know a broad idea of what we are about to build, let us jump right in!
+Now that you have a broad idea of what we are about to build, let us jump right in!

-## Goals
+## Aim
 1. Deploy two applications and have it managed by NGINX.

 ## Setup & Pre-Requisites: